This Easy Vegan Stuffing is a must for your Thanksgiving table! It’s easy to make, and is oil free, dairy free, and can be made gluten free!

 - 1 ½ cups Vegan Breakfast Sausage Links sliced (optional)

 - Place bread cubes on a baking sheet and place in a 350° oven for about 15 minutes, or until dry.
 Transfer to a large bowl, and set aside.

 - Sauté the onion, celery, and carrot for about 5 minutes, until the onions are translucent, and the vegetables are starting to soften.
-Add the garlic and walnuts, and sauté for another two minutes, until the garlic is fragrant.
-Then stir in the herbs.
+Add the garlic, walnuts, and herbs and sauté for another two minutes, until the garlic is fragrant.
 Add the sautéed vegetables to the bread cubes.